ClimateImpactLab/dscim-facts-epa/scripts/facts.runs/FACTS_TROUBLESHOOTING.md

 ~/radical.pilot.sandbox/ve.local.localhost.<RADICAL.ENTK VERSION>
 ```

-Make sure to record the exact path to the virtual environment, as we will recreate the environment in the same location shortly.In this folder, there should be a file:
+Make sure to record the exact path to the virtual environment, as we will recreate the environment in the same location shortly.
+In this folder, there should be a file:

 ```
 ~/radical.pilot.sandbox/ve.local.localhost.<RADICAL.ENTK VERSION>/bin/activate